-If patients have visual disturbances, an initial dose of IV methylprednisolone 500 to 1000 mg once/day for 3 to 5 days can be tried in an attempt to help prevent further decline in vision, particularly in the contralateral eye.
-Saving vision probably depends more on how rapidly corticosteroids are started than their dose.
+If patients have visual disturbances, an initial dose of IV methylprednisolone 500 to 1000 mg once a day for 3 to 5 days can be tried in an attempt to help prevent further decline in vision, particularly in the contralateral eye.
+Saving vision probably depends more on how rapidly corticosteroid therapy is initiated rather than the dose.
 Optic nerve infarction, once started, cannot be reversed regardless of corticosteroid dose.

 Many patients have polymyalgia rheumatica.

 Manifestations include visual loss, diplopia, headache, jaw claudication, temporal artery tenderness, and constitutional symptoms.

 Obtain CBC, ESR, and C-reactive protein and do temporal artery biopsy or ultrasound.